OneCrazyCoder/MMOGamepadOverlay/README.md

 #### Mouse jump in key sequence

-On a more advanced note, you can also request in the sequence to jump the mouse cursor to a named **Hotspot** location to click on it, such as:
+On a more advanced note, you can also request in the sequence to jump the mouse cursor to a named **Hotspot** location (defined in [Hotspots]) to click on it, such as:

     [Hotspots]
     CenterScreen = 50%, 50%